golemfactory/yagna-docs/yajsapi/mid-level/examples/hello.md

 ### Agreement

-Now we can create initial `Agreement` (TODO: link to API reference) with provider by:
+Now we can create initial [Agreement](../../docs/classes/agreement_agreement.Agreement.md) with provider by:

 ```typescript
 const agreement = await Agreement.create(offer.id, { logger });
 ```

 This initiates the Agreement handshake phase.
 Created Agreement is in Proposal state.
-We can pass additional options `AgreementOptions` (TODO: link to API reference).
+We can pass additional options [ActivityOptions](../../docs/interfaces/activity_activity.ActivityOptions.md).

 If the agreement is successfully created, we can confirm it by: